PostgREST/postgrest/auth.rst

     role     name not null check (length(role) < 512),
   );

-We would like the role to be a foreign key to actual database roles, however PostgreSQL does not support these constraints against the `pg_roles` table.
+We would like the role to be a foreign key to actual database roles, however PostgreSQL does not support these constraints against the :code:`pg_roles` table.
 We'll use a trigger to manually enforce it.

 .. code:: plpgsql